 After Town and Around Bracey moved on to other roles — presenting Master of Arts, various current affairs shows and the weather report.

-In 1976 he began an association with the crime fighting show Police 5 which he researched, produced and fronted for 10 years.
+In 1976 he began an association with crime fighting show Police 5 which he researched, produced and fronted for 10 years.
 He said his time on Police 5 was the most satisfying of his career.

 He remained on Police 5 until it was axed in 1986 (with possibilities suggested for a replacement programme including a national "crime watch" show).
-His removal was front page news (and came at the same time as Philip Sherry's departure was announced).
+His removal was front page news (it came at the same time as Philip Sherry's departure was announced).